HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

   ```

 - ONKIO style (Earth-specific):
-  Aiming for more naturally readable.
+  Aiming for being more naturally readable.
   Start with the 'Ø' symbol to signify the ONKIO Omnijaro calendar format
   (if dates are included),
   followed by '-/+' sign and the calendar year (not unit year) number;